almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 It is already included in this wrapper, configured with 'optimal' settings (as far as I can tell).
 I have tested this in a few games, but please note that OpenGlide has many bugs and issues and it is not a perfect solution.
 Unfortunately, it is the _only_ solution currently available on macOS.

+I have included the "glide2x.ovl" file inside the C drive.
+It needs to be placed inside the game directory of any DOS glide-compatible game, if necessary replacing the one that comes bundled with the game.
+I have tested it successfully with Lands of Lore 2 (1.30 patch) in DOS.

 _If you have any questions or problems, please feel free to lodge an issue here and I will do my best to help.
 Have fun!_